gguuss/DietyOS/README.md

 * Conspiracies and paranoia – there are some conspiracies that could be true but if you go too far off the deep end, you can become a bit crazy and will definitely give other people the impression that you are crazy
   * Behind all the conspiracies is some degree of truth through metaphor about yourself and how you think.
 Always ask "what is the lesson" when you are observing these phenomena.
 * Depression – focusing too much on the past
+*
 * Substance abuse - Drugs and alcohol affect neurodivergent people in exciting and fun ways depending on where you are on the spectrum, they can even be “performance enhancing” if used consciously – however too much of a good thing and the related risks such as dependence, withdrawal, and related mood disorders are risky.
   * Alcohol makes you depressed, understand spirals where you are depressed and trying to fix the problem with the problem.
+  * Ketamine gives you delusions and prevents you from separating truth from hallucinations.
+  * Weed can make you paranoid and encourages doom piling.
 * Projection – taking something that you don’t feel good about within yourself and attributing it to others
 * Rage / passive aggressive behaviors
   * Throwing things into people’s rooms / intentionally creating drama and problems